zeroluck/docs/sources/admin-guide/configuration/index.md

   here.

 ## oxTrust Configuration
 This feature provides options to add various changes in the Gluu Server User Interface.
-Gluu Server Administrator can add Title, Display Name or even modify the Web User Interface color and logo from this section.
+The Gluu Server administrator can add Title, Display Name or even modify the Web User Interface color and logo from this section.

 ![Configuration Panel](https://raw.githubusercontent.com/GluuFederation/docs/2.4/sources/img/2.4/admin_config_config.png)

-* _Organization Name:_ The organization name goes in this field
+* _Organization Name:_ The organization name goes here.

-* _Manager Group:_ Gluu server has a single manager group.
-The users under the manager group can use the Web User Interface to operate the Gluu Server.
-There is no limit to the users that can be added to the manager group.
+* _Manager Group:_ The Gluu Server has a single manager group.
+The users that belong to the manager group can use the Web User Interface to operate the Gluu Server.
+There is no limit to the number of users that can be added to the manager group.

 * _Organization Logo:_ The organization logo can be uploaded and activated from the configuration menu.